adi-dee/scroll-tell/README.md

 You will need to make some simple javascript edits in addition to customising the HTML content, media assets and CSS.
 I recommend you use the Example 2 or 3, which have better functionality to handle resizing of the window - handleResize()

-Depending on the level of changes you want to make to the functionality, you can edit the Javascript in the file to swop in your own images, add functionality which triggers whenever the user enters a step.
+Depending on the level of changes you want to make to the functionality, you can edit the Javascript in the file to swop in your own images+captions and add functionality which triggers whenever the user enters a step.
 It's entirely optional to change more complex aspects of the Scrollama setup, how the browser handles a resize event or any more complex animations and fades.

 ### Add your own images and captions

-- You can swop in your own images and captions without changing the Javascript - check the code to see how the HTML dataset is set up for differnt types of media.
+- You can swop in your own images and captions without changing the Javascript - just change the HTML data.
+If you want to caption other types of media, first check the script carefully to see how the HTML dataset is set up for that specific media object.

-### Add simple functionality to step enter
+### Add simple functionality to handleStepEnter

-- handleStepEnter() function - To add functionality (e.g. provide captions for media other than images) you will need to edit the javascript here
+- handleStepEnter() function - To add functionality (e.g. provide captions for media other than images) you will need to edit the javascript here.

 ### More complex

 - Scrollama setup() - here you can change details of how steps function or debug using the display lines.
-Set debug="false" to get rid of the guidelines.
+For example, if you set debug="false" you can get rid of the guidelines, and offset changes where hand.
 Optional:
 - handleReSize() function - handles resizing of display window
 - handleStepEnter() - Visual effects to fade steps in and out